-Are you an X-Men fan who doesn’t have time to hunt down single comics from a story spanning fifty years and thousands of issues?
+Are you an X-Men fan who doesn’t have time to hunt down single comics from a story spanning sixty years and thousands of issues?

 Many of those single issues are collected into omnibuses, hardcovers, and trade paperback (“TPB”) graphic novels.
 Figuring out which books to buy and in what order turns out to be a very complex task – half research project, half detective novel.

 I’ve taken the work out of it for you.
 This Guide to Collecting X-Men can help you figure out the right collection to buy no matter what run of X-Men comics books you’re looking for.
 It contains titles, issue ranges, ISBNs, and links to every modern X-Men collection.
 I also break down the major characters and creators for each group of issues.

 If you want to read the current X-Men comics from 2019 to present, visit the Guide to X-Men – Age of Krakoa.

 If you’re looking for the core or most-important books from the past, you probably want to skip right to start of Uncanny X-Men, which is the flagship X-title launched in 1963 and the heart of most X-Men stories.

 Collecting X-Men Team Titles

 Astonishing & Amazing X-Men – Astonishing X-Men, Vol. 3 picked up from Grant Morrison’s New X-Men with an award-winning run from Whedon/Cassaday.
 Amazing X-Men debuted at the end of 2012.
 Astonishing X-Men was revived for a brief run in 2018.

 Excalibur – The Britain-based adventures of all teams named “Excalibur,” which usually are one of the following: based in Britain, lead by a Braddock, or focused on magic and Otherworld.